 On-Campus Meals, Food, and Refreshments

-- Food for Student Organization Meetings: Registered student organizations are required to utilize Hospitality Services to provide refreshments for meetings.
-Sponsoring organizations must indicate at the time of the reservation with the Student Union their intention to order food through Hospitality Services for a meeting.
+- Food for Student Organization Meetings: Registered student organizations are required to utilize Dining Services to provide refreshments for meetings.
+Sponsoring organizations must indicate at the time of the reservation with the Student Union their intention to order food through Dining Services for a meeting.

 - Food in Student Organization Offices: Food and non-alcoholic beverages may be brought to student organization offices for organizational celebrations without prior approval.
 Students may not provide food for any event that involves persons outside the immediate organizational membership.

 - Selling Food: University sanctioned organizations may sell cookies, cakes, popcorn, and other similar food items in accordance with Greene County Health policies.

 - The sale of food on campus by any university-affiliated group other than the official campus hospitality service is ordinarily limited to bake/confectionery sales.